-You use node replication to protect FILE and DISK storage pools.
+You use node replication to protect storage pools that are associated with FILE and DISK device classes.
 When you restore a storage pool, the Tivoli Storage Manager server determines which files are in that storage pool.
-Using file copies from a copy storage pool or an active-data pool, the server restores the files that were in the storage pool to the same or a different storage pool.
-As part of the restore operation, inactive file versions are deleted from the server database.
+Using file copies from a copy storage pool or an active-data storage pool, the server restores the files to the same or a different storage pool.
+As part of a restore operation, inactive file versions are deleted from the server database.
 Inactive file versions are deleted if the server determines that an inactive file needs to be replaced but cannot find the file in the active-data pool.